RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  - [ ] "Touch" version
  - [ ] Reduce .iso file size by making an installer over internet.
  - [ ] A dedicated AZOS Desktop Environment.
- - [x] Make our own custom Software Suite for AZOS.
+ - [x] Make our own custom Software Suite for AZOS GNU/Linux.

 ## Commiting to the project
 We accept pull-requests, so you can add bug fixes and new features, and secure a place on the following list: